Olympus TG-6 vs Panasonic GX9

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the TG-6 has a lens built in, whereas the GX9 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the GX9 and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the TG-6 gets 340 shots out of its LI-92B battery, while the GX9 can take 260 images on a single charge of its DMW-BLG10 power pack.
-The power pack in the TG-6 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.